Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 ### Backpropagation phase

-For an optimized convergence speed, all of the parents nodes are updated.
+For an optimized convergence time, all of the parents nodes are updated.
 A node at depth *d* has *d* parents, which imply that there is *d*! nodes to be updated.
 While this scales exponentially and can become very long for deep depth, it is in practice not limiting the algorithm.